DSGolovkov/AI-Get-Resource-Pack/README.md

-# PS Get Resource Pack
+# AI Get Resource Pack

 I spent lot of time preparing icons for developers.
 I've understood, that standart Illustrator functions can't help me.
 So i decided to create two scripts, for iOS and for Android, to help me prepare resources more effectively.
 I'd like to share them with you.